AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 ## Understanding the status screen

-This document provides an overview of the status screen - plus tips for troubleshooting any warnings and red text shown in the UI.
-See [README.md](../README.md) for the general instruction manual.
+This chapter provides an overview of the status screen - plus tips for troubleshooting any warnings and red text shown in the UI.

+For the general instruction manual, see [README.md](../README.md).

 ### A note about colors